-Tube-shunts are devices that are used to reduce the intraocular pressure (IOP) in glaucoma by draining the fluid (aqueous humour) from inside the eye to a small blister or bleb behind the eyelid.
-Reducing the pressure on the optic nerve in this way prevents further damage and further loss of vision in glaucoma.
+Tube-shunts are devices that are used to reduce the intraocular pressure (IOP) in glaucoma by draining the fluid (aqueous humour) from inside the eye.
+Reducing the pressure on the optic nerve in this way may prevent further damage and further loss of vision from glaucoma.